Doctor of Philosophy in Geography

 - Statistics--complete 9 hours of courses outside the Geography Department at the 500-level or above with a grade of B or higher.

-- An outside discipline relevant to the student's field(s) of specialization within geography (e.g. anthropology, biology, economics, geology, history, or psychology) -- complete 9 hours of courses at the 500-level or above with a grade of B or higher (Atmospheric science courses may be used for this option, but not courses listed or cross-listed as geography.)
-Students may petition the Graduate Affairs Committee to have 9 hours of courses at the 500-level or above in multiple departments fulfill this requirement.
+- An outside discipline relevant to the student's field(s) within geography (e.g. anthropology, biology, economics, geology, history, or psychology) -- complete 9 hours of courses at the 500-level or above with a grade of B or higher (Atmospheric science courses may be used for this option, but not courses listed or cross-listed as geography.)
+Students may petition the Graduate Studies Committee to have 9 hours of courses at the 500-level or above in multiple departments fulfill this requirement.

 Two grades are possible for the overall examination: “satisfactory,” and “unsatisfactory.”
 In the unsatisfactory case, the student may be allowed to repeat the process one more time upon recommendation of the committee.
 Such repetition can be undertaken no sooner than 90 days after the last exam.
 Approval from the Office of Graduate Studies must be secured for the scheduling of this procedure and the request must be submitted two weeks prior to the proposed date for the examination.